etiennec78/Home-Automation/sensors.md

   | Minimal precision | *If your position seems off, please decrease this value* |
   | Location sent | `Exact` |

+  #### Extra: Requesting manual GPS updates 🧭

+  Some blueprint inputs can be enabled to request manual GPS updates from the mobile app.

+  To make this work, you need to enable the "Single accurate location" sensor : Settings > Companion app > Manage sensors > Single accurate location ✔

   #### Notes 📌

   * If high precision mode does not trigger, please increase its range or check its conditions